cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 # 4. Mitigation

-To mitigate risks we had in this CTF, developers should do the following:
+To mitigate the risks we had in this CTF, developers should do the following:

 1. Don't give users too much information when they log in to the platform.
 Attacker can use it!
 Even if the username is correct, but password is wrong, give the same message "Username or password is wrong!".
 2. Use strong passwords!
 Password for user "jose" in this CTF was too weak and could be brute forced using password list from earlier database breaches.